⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 33.77 | Compares a company's current share price to its trailing twelve months earnings per share, indicating how much investors are willing to pay for each dollar of earnings. |
+| P/E Ratio (TTM) | 36.15 | Measures the current share price relative to per-share earnings over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |

-| Price/Book (MRQ) | 7.12 | Compares a company's market capitalization to its book value, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 6.49 | Measures how much investors are willing to pay for each dollar of book value, indicating premium valuation relative to net assets. |

-| Return on Equity (TTM) | 0.21 | Measures the amount of net income returned as a percentage of shareholders' equity, reflecting how efficiently a company generates profits from equity. |
+| Return on Equity (TTM) | 0.18 | Indicates the profitability of a company in relation to the equity of its shareholders, showing how efficiently the company is generating profits from shareholders' investments. |

-| Operating Margin | 0.08 | Represents the percentage of revenue left after paying for operating expenses, indicating a company's operational efficiency. |
+| Operating Margin | 0.08 | Represents the percentage of revenue left after paying for operating expenses, indicating the company's operational efficiency. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |